keisuke-umezawa/pandoc_resume/markdown/resume.md

 Education
 ---------

-2012-2014
+2012.4-2014.3
-:   **MSc, Department of Mechano-Informatics**; Graduate School of Information Science and Technology, the University of Tokyo, Japan
+:   **MSc, Information Science and Technology**; Graduate School of Information Science and Technology, the University of Tokyo, Japan

-* human motion recognition and robot motion generation by HMM
+* Human motion recognition and robot motion generation by HMM

 2012.5-2012.8
 :   **Internship, at Learning Algorithms and Systems Laboratory (LASA)**; the Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland

-2008-2012
+2008.4-2012.3
-:   **BSc, Department of Mechano-Informatics**; Faculty of Engineering, the University of Tokyo, Japan
+:   **BE, Department of Mechano-Informatics**; Faculty of Engineering, the University of Tokyo, Japan

 Technical Experience
 --------------------